datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

    The job scheduler takes the submitted jobs, *queues* them up in a central queue, and monitors the available compute resources (i.e., :term:`compute node`\s) of the cluster.
    As soon as a computational resource is free, it matches a job from the queue to the available resource and computes the job on this node.
    Usually, a single submission queues up multiple (dozens, hundreds, or thousands of) jobs.
-   If you are interested in a tutorial for HTCondor, checkout the `INM-7 HTcondor Tutorial <https://jugit.fz-juelich.de/inm7/training/htcondor>`_.
+   If you are interested in a tutorial for HTCondor, checkout the `INM-7 HTCondor Tutorial <https://jugit.fz-juelich.de/inm7/training/htcondor>`_.

 Where are the difficulties in parallel computing with DataLad?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to capture as much provenance as possible, analyses are best ran with a :command:`datalad run` or :command:`datalad containers-run` command, as these commands can capture and link all relevant components of an analysis, starting from code and results to input data and computational environment.

-Note, though, that when parallelizing jobs and computing them with provenance capture, *each individual job* needs to be wrapped in a ``run`` command, not only the submission of the jobs to the job scheduler -- and this requires multiple parallel ``run`` commands on the same dataset.
+But in order to compute parallel jobs with provenance capture, *each individual job* needs to be wrapped in a ``run`` command, not only the submission of the jobs to the job scheduler.
+This requires multiple parallel ``run`` commands on the same dataset.
-Multiple simultaneous ``datalad (containers-)run`` invocations in the same dataset are, however, problematic:
+But: Multiple simultaneous ``datalad (containers-)run`` invocations in the same dataset are problematic.

 - Operations carried out during one :command:`run` command can lead to modifications that prevent a second, slightly later ``run`` command from being started
 - The :command:`datalad save` command at the end of :command:`datalad run` could save modifications that originate from a different job, leading to mis-associated provenance